ms-iot/content/en-US/win10/SetupRPI.md

 ##What you need
 1. **A PC running Windows 10 Insider Preview** (Prepared in the previous step)
 2. **Raspberry Pi 2**
-3. **5V micro USB power supply** - with at least 1.0A current (If you are using several USB peripherals or power-hungry devices, use a higher current power supply (>2.0A))
+3. **5V micro USB power supply** - with at least 1.0A current

+		If you plan on using several power-hungry USB peripherals, use a higher current power supply instead (>2.0A)
 4. **8GB micro SD card** - class 10 or better.
 (We suggest this [one](http://www.amazon.com/gp/product/B00IVPU786){:target="_blank"} or this [one](http://www.amazon.com/SanDisk-Ultra-Micro-SDHC-16GB/dp/9966573445){:target="_blank"})
 5. **HDMI cable and monitor**
 6. **Ethernet cable**